 150. Liverpool Oratorio by Paul McCartney, Carl David, Kiri Te Kanawa, Sally Burgess, Jerry Hadley, Sir Willard White, Royal Liverpool Philharmonic Orchestra, Royal Liverpool Philharmonic Choir and Choristers Of Liverpool Cathedral, 7 October 1991.
 My least favourite album that Paul has ever released.
 I quite like some of his later classical releases, but this first effort at classical seems dull, boring, and at times corny.
 Being the first, it got a lot more attention than his later classical albums, even though some of those are much better.
 Score 3.

 151. Bad Boy by Ringo Starr, 20 April 1978.
 The second of three really dreadful albums in a row from Ringo.
-Bad song selections and bad production makes this the one of the worst Beatles solo studio album that actually consists of songs.
+Bad song selections, bad production and bad mixing make this the one of the worst Beatles solo studio album that actually consists of songs.
 It also lacked any celebrity guests, a strategy that perked up many of his other albums.
 I remember listening to this when it came out and thinking that I didn’t feel a lot of motivation to rush out and buy Ringo’s next album.
 But I still did, of course.
 Score 3.

 152. Some Time in New York City by John Lennon and Yoko Ono, 12 June 1972.
 There is not one good song on this.
 What a remarkable comedown from his previous album, Imagine!
 The backing by Elephant’s Memory Band is turgid.
 This is worse than any other proper album by John, Paul or George.
 (Ringo has a worse one.)
 Score 3.
 The accompanying bonus live album scores 2, even though half of it (side 4) has Frank Zappa and the Mothers of Invention as the backing band.
 The two live songs sung by John are OK, but the rest is dominated by Yoko’s wailing, gurgling, squawking and honking.
 In 1992, a posthumous Frank Zappa album called Playground Psychotics included edited and remixed versions of the John and Yoko tracks from side 4, some of them with different names (including the completely apt “A Small Eternity With Yoko Ono”), but it’s no better than the original release.
 Actually, it’s worse because Zappa edited out the best bit of the Yoko-dominated tracks: a section with the riff from “King Kong”, a fabulous instrumental by Frank Zappa from the Uncle Meat album.
 John had cheekily kept it as part of the track called “Jam Rag”, with the writing credit (Lennon-Ono)!